-This year’s conference (May 4-5) highlighted the range of instructional tools and approaches that reveal the implicit or unspoken assumptions and expectations in the curriculum.
+The 2022 conference (May 4-5) highlighted the range of instructional tools and approaches that reveal the implicit or unspoken assumptions and expectations in the curriculum.
 Sessions focused on increasing transparency and accessibility, creating diverse perspectives, developing 21st century skills, and addressing inequities in technology access.
 Each day featured an afternoon talk by a keynote speaker, as well as sessions led by U-M faculty, staff, and students.

 If you registered for the conference, you will have access to the Canvas site for one year.
-There, you will find recordings of most sessions and other support materials. if you haven’t yet given us feedback, please take a minute to complete our post-conference survey.
-We had almost 300 people register.
-We’re hoping for at least 50 survey responses!
-See the responses so far.
+There, you will find recordings of most sessions and other support materials.

 If you didn’t register for the conference, you can still join the Canvas site and explore the resources.

 May 4, Tara Yosso